 Ninja Tabi: Good against a lot of top laners.
 Get these if you're having trouble in lane.

-Mercury's Treads: Good source of tenacity and allows you to either sell your Philosopher's Stone to buy something totally different, or upgrade it into a Shurelya's Reverie.
+Mercury's Treads: Good source of tenacity and allows you to either sell your philosopher's stone to buy something totally different, or upgrade it into a Shurelya's Battlesong.

 Ionian Boots of Lucidity: If you don't need any tenacity, this is a decent source of cooldown reduction.
 Though to be quite honest, there are definitely better ways to get your CDR.
 These boots are viable, but not recommended.